-For example, one study in nursing home residents showed that the incidence of hypoglycemic — or low blood sugar — events was nearly three times greater in those on sliding scale insulin compared with those not on the insulin therapy (7).
+For example, one study in nursing home residents showed that the incidence of hypoglycemic — or low blood sugar — events were nearly three times greater in those on sliding scale insulin compared with those not on the insulin therapy (7).

 Hypoglycemia is the most important risk factor in determining blood sugar goals in older adults.

-Consequences of hypoglycemia in older adults can be serious and, when left untreated, lead to heart attacks, falls, or even death (8).
+The consequences of hypoglycemia in older adults can be serious and, when left untreated, lead to heart attacks, falls, or even death (8).

 Due the higher risk of hypoglycemia without evidence suggesting improvements in hyperglycemia, the American Geriatrics Society Beers Criteria for Potentially Inappropriate Medication Use in Older Adults advises against the sole use of sliding scale insulin (9).